Today, you’ll learn why is 200 EMA Important.

-Generally, the strategy should buy in an uptrend and sell in a down trend.
+The strategy should buy in an uptrend and sell in a downtrend.

-It is considered uptrend when the price is above the 200 EMA.
+It is often an uptrend when the price is above the 200 EMA.

-Normally, 200 SMA is slower because it does not react immediately with market changes.
+Normally, 200 SMA is slower because it does not react immediately with recent market changes.

-The market changes when the price of security ships in another direction.
+Market change happens when the price of security moves in another direction.